ctools/ctools/doc/source/users/tutorials/1dc/first_select_obs.rst

 -----------------------------------

-Let's assume that you want to analyse the central region of our Galaxy using the data obtained during the Galactic Centre Survey.
+Let's assume that you want to analyse the central region of our Galaxy using the data obtained during the Galactic Plane Survey.

 As first step you should create a folder that will contain your analysis results and any intermediate data products.
 In this example we name the